 Can you help us?

 We are always looking for humanist volunteers to join SACREs/SACs where there is currently no representation.
-You can find more information on how to apply by visiting our Volunteer as a SACRE/SAC representative page.
+There’s more information about how to apply on our Volunteer as a SACRE/SAC representative page.
 You can read about what it’s like to be a humanist rep in our interview here.

 To see which areas are in need of a humanist SACRE/SAC representative, check out our SACRE/SAC reps map.